Code-Institute-Submissions/raphaelmar-Milestone-project-1/readme.md

 I used GitPod as is works well in tandem with Git Hub and it's easy to go from one to the other.
 I installed the GitPod Chrome add-on, and was able to create the repository in Git Hub and work straightaway on my site in Git Pod.
 I then used the terminal (git add-commit-push) to commit my work to Git Hub.
 For the remote deployment in  Git Hub, I:

-*Selected the milestone-project-1 from my GitHub dashboard.
+* Selected the milestone-project-1 from my GitHub dashboard.
-*Selected 'Settings' from the menu bar.
+* Selected 'Settings' from the menu bar.
-*Chose 'master branch' from the dropdown menu.
+* Chose 'master branch' from the dropdown menu.
-*Link to website was created
+* Link to website was created

 https://raphaelmar.github.io/Milestone-project-1/

-*For deploying the site locally:
+* For deploying the site locally:
-*Go to main page of repository (Milestone-project-1) *Click clone or download
+* Go to main page of repository (Milestone-project-1)
+* Click clone or download
-*Copy the displayed url
+* Copy the displayed url
-*Open terminal
+* Open terminal
-*Yype git clone
+* Type git clone
-*Paste url then press enter
+* Paste url then press enter

 <h2>credits</h2>
 Background image from Pixmania, all other images used with the permission of Daniel Maringue